jrjoaorenato/DUA/README.md

 Parsed 3D human pose information from the SURREAL dataset was obtained from [Pose2Mesh](https://github.com/hongsukchoi/Pose2Mesh_RELEASE) and Human3.6M SMPL information was obtaining by performing the MoSH technique.

+Some details regarding parameter loading on each method's is still being worked on, so please be patient.

 ## Quick start